lsewilson/lsewilson.github.io/_posts/2017-05-13-getting-started-with-jekyll.md

 <strong>Time to Deploy!</strong>

+I would recommend deploying early, even if you're not entirely happy with the design of your site.
+It doesn't matter if it's a work in progress and it doesn't have to be perfect.
+Once you've set it up with your git workflow, you can make iterative changes whenever you like!

-GitHub pages is a fantastic tool for this.
-It's free and as long as you follow the instructions, getting your site live is a breeze.
+I like GitHub pages for hosting.
+It's the recommended one for Jekyll sites and it's fantastic.
+It's free and if you follow the instructions, getting your site live is a breeze.

 If you haven't already, create a new repository on your GitHub account in the format your-github-username.github.io.
 It doesn't matter if you will be using a custom domain name as you can always redirect here, but to the repository name is non-negotiable.